Prophecy Proves the Bible

 - Forbidden to serve on the stock exchange - remember that many of them were businessmen.

 - Jewish children were not allowed to attend Dutch schools.

 - Jews were then required to sell all their businesses to non-Jews.

 - Then they were required to deposit all their savings in a Nazi owned bank.

 - In April 1942 they were required to wear a big yellow star of David whenever they were in public.
 This had to be sewn on – not pinned on.
 They had to pay for the stars.

-- Then they were forbidden to leave their homes at night - or to enter the homes of non-Jews - or to use telephones - or to ride on public buses or trains.
+- Then they were forbidden to leave their homes at night or to enter the homes of non-Jews.
+Or to used telephones or to ride on public buses or trains.

 - Then Jews were sent by the thousands to the death camps.
 Nearly 140,000 were sent from Holland alone.